bozuko/bozuko/content/app/privacy.md

 Personal Information, we deem necessary, in our sole discretion and without your prior permission, to comply with any applicable law, regulation, legal process or governmental request.
-Bozuko reserves the right to disclose Personal Information of a user who we believe is in violation of the <Terms of Use> or in order to protect or defend Bozukoís rights or property, even without a subpoena, warrant or other court order.
+Bozuko reserves the right to disclose Personal Information of a user who we believe is in violation of the <Terms of Use> or in order to protect or defend Bozuko‚Äôs rights or property, even without a subpoena, warrant or other court order.

 2. Sale or Transfer of Information: In the event of a sale, merger, liquidation, dissolution, or sale or transfer of substantially all of the assets of Bozuko or the Site, Personal Information and/or other information collected